 When you get your licence, your risks of crashing increase significantly.
-Suddenly, you have to find your own way, without the protection of a parent/supervisor or driving instructor.
+Suddenly, you have to find your own way, without the support and protection of a parent/supervisor or driving instructor.
 Find your own way now by taking active control of your learning.
 Get used to asking questions in a way that shows you’re curious.

 If you’re not sure where to begin, focusing on forming good driving habits and working on your car control skills is a good starting point:

-- Take control of the driving habits you begin to learn – talk to your parent/supervisor about working together on making your automatic driving habits high-quality ones.
+- Take control of the driving habits you begin to learn – talk to your parent or supervisor about working together on making your driving habits high-quality ones

 - Work hard on your car control skills early on.
-Car control takes time and concentration, but it's easy compared to gaining good awareness and driving experience – the more automatic your car control skills, the more you'll be able to concentrate on the road and traffic.
+Car control takes time and concentration, but it's easy compared to gaining good awareness and driving experience.

 Be determined.
 Driving – like football, maths or piano – is a complex skill that takes a lot of practice.
 You should feel confident that you'll get there, but it definitely takes hard work.

 When choosing a driving instructor, arrange to have a trial to see if their teaching style suits you.
 If you feel you're not being taught well, tactfully look for another instructor.